zooniverse/sugar/README.md

 }'
 ```

-The `examples` directory has two example scripts.
+The `examples` directory has some example scripts.
 Replace `USER` and `PASSWORD` with the username and password for the staging service:

 <dl>
   <dt>`sugar-announce.sh`</dt>